massimopizzol/Exio3-to-bw2/README.md

 4. Import final prod sheet from xlsb file
 5. Add the final prod to existing bw database
 6. Import emissions from another xlsb file
-7. Match emissions with biosphere3 codes (only 3 of them as a test)
+7. Match emissions with biosphere3 codes (not all of them)
 8. Add the emissions to the existing bw database
 9. Do calculations.